whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Biggest Secret in Human History.md

 These were very deep questions!

-Unfortunately, she was unable to find other people to share her concerns with and speak her heart.
+Unfortunately, she was unable to find people to share her concerns with and speak her heart.
 Her husband and many friends were involved with the war and seemed unwilling to question it.
 She was surrounded by people but still felt alone, unable to discuss her concerns and fears, and unable to consider how to respond with others.

 Over time, she became more stressed, and she and her husband began speaking of divorce.
 She had the career and family of her dreams but was unhappy and felt stuck and alone.
 Finally, she decided to take antidepressants, which allowed her to numb the feeling of dissatisfaction without bravely responding to it.
 And she stopped asking such deep questions about her unhealthy nation.